What is the Difference Between an HRA and HSA?

 To qualify to open and contribute to an HSA you must also enroll in a High Deductible Health Plan (HDHP).
 If your employer doesn’t offer an HSA or an HDHP, you can buy both in the private marketplace.

-In 2021 the annual contribution limits for HSAs are: $3,600 for individuals and $7,200 for families.
+Annual contribution limits for HSAs are set each year by the IRS and differ for individuals and families.
 Any unused contributions roll over to the following plan year and never expire.
 Meaning you can even take your savings into retirement.

 The Benefits of an HSA